kehinde4885/multilanding/README.md

- Dynamic Landing Page for Content Marketing for a Company through the use of JSON Objects.
+ Dynamic Landing Page for Content Marketing for a Company using JSON Objects.

  This project uses Tailwind for styling.